UCSF-CBI/c4/docs/about/roadmap.md

 ## Improvements

-* [ ] Adding support for running RStudio, Jupyter Hub, and other GUIs interactively via a web-based OnDemand interface
 * [ ] Simplify staging of data folders on network file systems to the much faster local drives
-* [ ] ...